yottaawesome/intro-to-dx12/README.md

 This is an unofficial fork of the [sample code repo]((https://github.com/d3dcoder/d3d12book)) for [Frank D. Luna's](http://www.d3dcoder.net/default.htm) excellent book [Introduction to 3D Game Programming with DirectX 12](http://www.d3dcoder.net/d3d12.htm).
 No representation is made that the source code belongs to me, it's simply reproduced here for convenience (so you don't need to dig up the physical media of the book) and remains the copyright of Frank D. Luna.

 Note that this is for the first edition of the book; did you know there's [a second edition](https://www.d3dcoder.net/d3d12_v2.htm)?
 The second edition is up-to-date and has expanded content, so I recommend you purchase the second edition.
+I have an [equivalent fork of the second edition source code](https://github.com/yottaawesome/intro-to-dx12-2nd-edition).

 ## Building